-Global volume is probably better accessed through a pedal than on, say, a bow accelerometer or hair pressure.
-But then again, we could really work at a detailed volume set-up which exaggerates the gain with each clonk of a flying spiccato with changes in volume speed not possible with a foot pedal.
+Global volume is probably easier to access through a pedal than, say, a bow accelerometer or hair pressure.
+But then again, we could really work at a detailed volume set-up that exaggerates the gain with each clonk of a flying spiccato with changes in volume speed not possible with a foot pedal.
 This is also valuable when used with a noise gate.
-Depending on how fast our spiccato actually flies, we could reach the limits of MIDI processing, a protocol which everybody already complains enough about, so I won't.
+Depending on how fast our spiccato actually flies, we could reach the limits of MIDI processing, a protocol that everybody already complains enough about.

 Most violinists who improvise on amplified violin have at some stage engaged with a foot-driven effects or volume pedal.
 You can spot those who are new to the game; they exhibit a kind of Parkinson's foot disease.
-The older hands have developed a pediatric intelligence that takes care of business without the owner (or anyone else) noticing.
-The first and possibly only law of free improvisation: if you start a sonic action, you should be able stop it immediately.
+The older hands have developed a well-footed intelligence that takes care of business without the owner (or anyone else) noticing.
+The first and possibly only law of free improvisation: If you start a sonic action, you should be able to at least stop it.

-Around 1999 I was donated a three-dimensional MIDI pedal built at the Sonology Department in The Hague.
-I utilized it for the basic procedures of volume, panning, and pitch bend.
-This was a joy to use in conjunction with my interactive bow but a pain to carry, as it was made of heavy gauge industrial steel; as gear, it is now, post 9/11, out of the question for concert tours.
+Around 1999 I was given as a donation a 3D MIDI pedal built at the Institute of Sonology in The Hague.
+I utilized it for the basic procedures of volume, panning and pitch bend.
+This was a joy to use in conjunction with my interactive bow but a pain to carry, as it was made of heavy-gauge industrial steel; as gear, it is now, post-9/11, out of the question for concert tours.

-I am going to stay off-message and suggest that fully functional feet can be more than just complimentary to an interactive bow system, particularly in solo improvisation.
+I am going to stay off-message and suggest that fully functional feet can be more than just complementary to an interactive bow system, particularly in solo improvisation.
 I do not have many heroes in music, but one would have to be Nicolaus Bruhns.
-He made quite a reputation as an organist, violinist, and composer at the time of J. S. Bach, but his greatest claim to fame was playing a ground bass on the pedal board of the organ and simultaneously improvising on the violin.
-In the early 1980s I built a pedalboard to control a string frame and later an amplified two-string pedal board with which to continue his tradition (10).
-The action was like a clavierchord's, with the pedal cutting each string into two vibrating parts.
+He made quite a reputation as an organist, violinist and composer in the time of J.S.
+Bach, but his greatest claim to fame was playing a ground bass on the pedalboard of the organ and simultaneously improvising on the violin.
+In the early 1980s I built a pedalboard to control a string frame and later an amplified two-string pedalboard with which to continue his tradition [16].
+The action was like a clavichord's, with the pedal cutting each string into two vibrating parts.
 I initially thought that transferring pedalboard action to the digital realm would involve a chromatic pedalboard of some sort.
 Then, applying a simple logic, I remembered that I had but two feet, and all I needed were two footswitches with a third switch to change the function of that initial pair.
 There is something satisfying about stamping away on foot switches that a bow cannot emulate.
-And the immersive use of the body to demand an idiokinetic relationship with the digital world provided me with a performing rationale more akin to a traps drummer or late 19th century one-man-band straight out of Vaudeville (11).
+And the immersive use of the body to demand an idiokinetic relationship with the digital world provided me with a performing rationale more akin to a traps drummer or late-19th-century one man band straight out of Vaudeville [17].